Part 4: Colouring with Procreate

 My visual to-do list

-Instead of a written checklist of things left to complete, I drew a crude thumbnail layout of the book to mark up instead.
-This worked very well for me because I'm a visual person.
+For those who are more of a visual person like myself: instead of creating a to-do list with checkboxes of things to complete, try drawing a crude thumbnail layout of the book to mark up instead.
+This worked very well for me to visualize a percentage overview of my progress to completion.

-Pink marks the pages I still need to fill or draw.
-At this point everything needs to be read/reviewed so there was no point to mark up what needs writing.
+Pink marks the pages I still need to populate or finish refining the illustrations.
+At this point all content needs to be read/reviewed on every page so there was no point to mark up what still needs to be written.